 Its tropical flavor is very aromatic, sweet, rich and light — all at once!
-And adding tiny bits of chocolate makes each bite even more of a treat!
+And adding tiny bits of chocolate makes each bite of lychee ice cream even more of a treat!

-Lychee Chocolate Chip Ice Cream Recipe is so much fun!
+Lychee Ice Cream Recipe with Chocolate is so much fun!
 Its tropical, fresh flavor is delicious and the bits of chocolate make it perfect!